raravindkrishna/academicsapp/README.md

 •	updateCourseOfClassGroup()
 •	updateFacultyOfClassGroup()

-ClassGroupEnrollmentController
+ClassGroupStudentController
 Methods
 •	addStudentToClassGroup() //will accept list of student ids to be enrolled and classgroupid
 •	removeStudentsFromClassGroup() //will accept list of student ids to be deleted and classgroupid
 •	getAllStudentsInClassGroup()

 Service
 FacultyService
 Methods
 •	createFaculty()
 •	getAllFaculties()
 •	getFacultyById()
 •	updateFacultyById()
 •	deleteFacultyById()
 CourseService
 Methods
 •	createCourse()
 •	getAllCourses()
 •	getCourseById()
 •	updateCourseById()
 •	deleteCourseById()
 StudentService
 Methods
 •	createStudent()
 •	getAllStudents()
 •	getStudentById()
 •	updateStudentById()
 •	deleteStudentById()
 ClassGroupService
 Methods
 •	createClassGroup()
 •	getAllClassGroups()
 •	getClassGroupById()
 •	updateClassGroupById()
 •	deleteClassGroupById()
 ClassGroupStudentService
 Methods
 •	addStudentToClassGroup()
 •	removeStudentsFromClassGroup() //will accept list of student ids to be deleted and classgroupid
 •	getStudentsEnrolledInClassGroupById()
 DAO
 All these will implement JPA repo
 FacultyDAO
 CourseDAO
 StudentDAO
 ClassGroupDAO
 ClassGroupStudentDAO